AJC-25/AudioVideo-DJVJ/README.md

 2. controllers

-- controllers: play/pause, loop, reset, volume, playback speed
+- controllers: play/pause, loop, volume, playback speed, reset
 - manipulate the volume and playback speed or play the media on loop
-- use reset to upload new media
+- use the reset button to delete the media and upload new files
-- with the controllers you can control audio and video at the same time --> the controls on the left side affect the audio and the video on the left side at the same time.
-The same applies to the right side
+- with the controllers you can control audio and video at the same time --> the controls on the left side affect the audio and the video on the left side at the same time --> the same applies to the right side

-3. chroma keying
+3. color layer / chroma keying / crossfade

 - you will be able to upload 2 videos that will be played in the preview sections
-- below you can select a color or multiple to use for chroma keying --> the chosen color will be set transparent
+- on the bottom right corner you can select a color or multiple to use for chroma keying --> the chosen color will be set transparent in the right video
+- in the bottom left corner you can select a color layer which will then be applied to the left preview video inside the crossfaded video in the middle
-- with the chroma slider you can set the intensity and set which video will be played in the foreground (slider on the left - video 1 in foreground | slider on the right - video 2 in foreground) --> blend videos on top of each other
+- with the crossfade slider you can set the intensity and set which video will be played in the foreground (slider on the left side - video 1 in foreground | slider on the right side - video 2 in foreground) → crossfade videos on top of each other

 # Used technology